Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 setLogLevel("info");
 ```

 **NOTE**: When logging the body of request and response, ensure that they don't contain confidential information.
+We already sanitize headers like 'Authorization' that contain secrets.

 For detailed instructions on how to enable logs, see the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core/logger).